bo1623/bo1623.github.io/_posts/2019-08-11-rails_project_-_the_food_app.markdown

 One additional feature I would like to add to my app is the ability for restaurant managers to track which of their dishes contribute the most to their overall revenue.
 Given each dish has a price, this should be quite doable.
 But given the project time constraint, you'll have to settle for this version for now.

-That was a lenghty one, if you're still reading, thank you for staying with me till the end!
+That was a lengthy one, if you're still reading, thank you for staying with me till the end!